MahmoudAhmedKhalef/University-project-Sohag-GIS/README.md

   <h1 align="center">
 Welcome to the graduation project of the Survey and Maps batch in the subject of geographic information systems
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25"></h1>

+  ##### Girga city:

+- 🎓The city of Gerga is one of the centers of Sohag governorate, in the heart of Upper Egypt, and it was the study area.
+- 🪐 In Gerga, we focused on the projects that took place within the city of Gerga, which is within the center that focused on projects for a decent life under the directives of President Abdel Fattah, President of the Arab Republic of Egypt.
+- :speech_balloon: In the study, we focused on many sectors, including:
+1- The health sector.
+2- Youth and Sports Sector.
+3- Localities sector.
+4- Social Solidarity Sector.
+5- Sanitary sector.
+6- Agriculture sector.
+7- The water sector.
+- :mailbox: The most famous places of study: -
+1- Al-Awamry Bahri.
+2-Barba.
+3- Perseverance.
+4- The House of David.
+5- Allam's house.
+6-Jarga.
+7-Com Al-Saida.
+8- Al-Awamry before me.
+9- Build a living.
+10-Quran.